DS4PS/ds4ps.github.io/_posts/2019-07-02-cartograms.md

 author:
 ---

+One of my pet peeves is the use of geographic polygon maps, such as state border shapefiles, to display population data as choropleth maps.
+Because the brain interprets polygon size as a signal of importance, they are often more misleading than they are insightful!

 Marley Walker has a great [blog post](https://www.wired.com/2016/10/electoral-maps-look-little-different-heres/) discussing the use of various cartograms to display geographic of populations of people when polygon size is not proportionate to the population they represent.

 <br>